QubitPi/management-blogs/docs/_posts/2020-10-25-cycle-detection-with-mysql.md

 ## Why Are We Talking About Nasty Algorithm?

+I hate algorithm, not because algorithm is horrible in general; it simply isn't a nice thing to think about in my life.
+So let's start with Big Data, something that captures my interests instead.

 ### Big Data Processing

 Within a very short period of time, Apache Hadoop, an open source implementation of Google's